HassounLab/CSI/README.md

 All python packages needed are listed in the file package_list.txt

 # dataset:
+Please note that since the datasets are very large, they are hosted on dropbox at - https://tufts.app.box.com/folder/185914677613?s=pfvq4u1plx6vk717uojnnfsmip88lslc.
+Please download the "dataset" directory from this location.
 This directory contains all the datasets.
 There is a directory for each of the datasets.
 Within each directory are files for the contrastive dataset with stratification by specific keys as explained in the paper.
 The format of the contrastive dataset files is:
 [view number] [object1] [object2] [key]